Dorothy Cornish

-Dorothy Helen Cornish (1 October 1870 – 7 October 1945) was an English Montessori educator, suffragist, translator and writer.
-She was a co-creator and editor of the feminist gender studies journal Urania.
+Dorothy Helen Cornish (1 October 1870 – 7 October 1945) was an English educator, translator, writer, and social reformer.
+She worked as a Montessori teacher and interpreted for Maria Montessori during Montessori's courses in England.
+Cornish was a member of the Aëthnic Union and, with Eva Gore-Booth, Esther Roper, Thomas Baty, and others, co-founded and edited the feminist journal Urania from 1916.
+She moved to Siena around 1895 and lived for much of her life in Italy, while continuing her editorial work for Urania.

 Biography

+Early life

-Cornish was born in Sixhills, Lincolnshire, on 1 October 1870.
-Her father was Rev. Frank Fortescue Cornish, who was H.M.
-Inspector of Schools, and her mother was Margaret Gertrude Garnier.
-Her grandfather was Thomas Garnier the Younger and great grandfather was Thomas Garnier the Elder.
-She moved with her family to Manchester at the age of six for her father's work.
+Cornish was born in Sixhills, Lincolnshire, on 1 October 1870 to Rev. Frank Fortescue Cornish, H. M. Inspector of Schools, and Margaret Gertrude Cornish.
+Her maternal grandfather was Thomas Garnier the Younger, and her great-grandfather was Thomas Garnier the Elder.

+Cornish moved with her family to Manchester when she was six, following her father's work.

+Career

-Cornish worked as a Montessori educator and acted as an interpreter for Maria Montessori for many of her English courses.
+Cornish worked as a Montessori educator and interpreted for Maria Montessori during her English courses.

-Cornish was a member of the Aëthnic Union, along with Eva Gore-Booth, Esther Roper, Thomas Baty and Jessey Wade.
-In 1916, they co-founded the feminist journal Urania and she contributed as editor.
-Cornish opposed children being indoctrinated into gender roles.
-She moved to Siena around 1895 and spent most of her life in Italy, where she continued her work as co-editor of Urania.
+Cornish was a member of the Aëthnic Union, along with Eva Gore-Booth, Esther Roper, Thomas Baty (also known as Irene Clyde), and Jessey Wade.
+In 1916, they co-founded the feminist journal Urania, to which Cornish contributed and for which she served as an editor.
+She opposed the socialisation of children into gender roles.

+Cornish moved to Siena around 1895 and spent much of her life in Italy.
+She continued to work as a co-editor of Urania while living there.

-In 1914, she signed the Open Christmas Letter along with 100 other suffragists, including Gore-Booth and Roper.
+In 1914, Cornish signed the Open Christmas Letter with 100 other suffragists, including Gore-Booth and Roper.

-Cornish was a member of the Brontë Society, and, in 1940, she published a novel about the Brontë sisters, which was well received in The New York Times.
-She also translated two French essays by Emily Brontë.
+Cornish was a member of the Brontë Society.
+In 1940, she published a novel about the Brontë sisters.
+The novel was reviewed in The New York Times.
+She also translated two essays by Emily Brontë from French.

+Death

 Cornish died in Sidmouth, Devon, on 7 October 1945.